Fender Bassman: The 5B6 Bassman

 During 1952, the Fender 5B6 Bassman amplifier was introduced as a combo amplifier cabinet that included the amplifier chassis combined with one 15" speaker.
 The 1952–1954 5B6 Bassman amplifiers had two 6SC7 or 6SL7GT pre-amp tubes, two 5881 power tubes and a single 5U4G rectifier tube.
-It was designed to generate 26 watts at an 8 ohm impedance load, and offered a cathode-based bias.
+It was designed to generate 26 watts at an 8-ohm impedance load, and offered a cathode-based bias.

 From 1952 through the spring of 1954, Fender produced approximately 660 model 5B6 Bassman amplifiers (serial numbers #0001–0660).
 The earlier cabinets have been called "TV Front" designs, with a front panel that had a rectangular grill cloth with rounded corners and looked much like a television of that era.
-In 1953 the cabinet designs were changed to the so-called "Wide Panel" design, with a 5 inch wide tweed covered panel above and below a wider swath of grill cloth.
+In 1953 the cabinet designs were changed to the so-called "Wide Panel" design, with a 5-inch-wide tweed-covered panel above and below a wider swath of grill cloth.
 Fender ceased production of 5B6 Bassman amplifiers during the spring of 1954.

 The 5D6 Bassman with dual rectifiers

-During November 1954, Fender introduced the newly designed 5D6 Bassman amplifier offering four ten inch speakers and was designed utilizing two rectifier tubes.
+During November 1954, Fender introduced the newly designed 5D6 Bassman amplifier offering four 10" speakers and was designed utilizing two rectifier tubes.
 The 5D6 was a major departure from the earlier 5B6 Fender Bassman model.
 Designed by Freddie Tavares, longtime R&D man at Fender, the new circuit included two rectifier tubes and became known as the Dual Rectifier Bassman.
 Instead of the single 15" speaker, four 10" Jensen Alnico P10R speakers were used.
 The circuit had two innovations: a fixed bias for the power tubes, which increased power in comparison to the earlier cathode bias design, and a cathodyne phase inverter, using half of the 12AX7 tube and allowing a third gain stage on the other half.

 The first 4x10 Bassman amplifiers started with a batch of prototypes in November and December 1954, model 5D6.
 No schematic for the 5D6 circuit has ever been found, but Ken Fox and Frank Roy have created a few from originals, and copies are freely available online.
 Only 11 of these early 5D6 Bassman examples are known to have survived.
 The lowest serial number known to still exist is 0013 (Frank Roy), 0035 (Albert Talley), 0075 (Jim Cornett), 0077 (Perry Tate), 0089 (Mark Grandfield), 0701, 0745 (Walter Horton), 0769 (Hayes Kolb), 0780 (sold on eBay Nov 2006), 0783, and 0785 (Hayes Kolb) are among those still known to exist.